-CON Applicants shall demonstrate unmet need among the proposed target population by identifying the following in their application:
+CON Applicants shall demonstrate unmet need among the proposed target population by including the following in their application:

 - 1. Describe the target population and estimate the total number of patients who need the service.
-Detail the sources, methodology and assumptions used. - 2.
+Detail the methodology and assumptions used. - 2.
 Describe the unmet need of the target population. - 3.
-Explain why current providers cannot meet the need for services by: - a.
-Describing the existing service landscape for the proposed service area, including existing providers, capacity, and services provided. - b.
-Demonstrating that existing availability of such services does not adequately meet the need for services. - 4.
-Explain how the proposed service plans to meet the identified need, while also avoiding unnecessary duplication of services. - 5.
-CON Applicants requesting expansion of services should demonstrate that current utilization of services meets or exceeds system-wide capacity, and that there is a need for additional capacity within the targeted service area. - 6.
-Demonstrate the impact of proposed services on existing providers and the health care delivery system.
-An Applicant shall provide information and analysis with respect to the impact on geographic and demographic access to services, on occupancy, quality, on costs and charges of other providers, and on costs to the health care delivery system.
+Explain why current providers cannot meet the need for service by either: - a.
+Describe the existing service landscape for the proposed service area, including existing providers, capacity, and services provided. - b.
+Demonstrate that existing availability of such services does not adequately meet demand for services.
+This may include substandard performance of existing providers or limited accessibility (as defined in the accessibility criteria that follows)

+- 4. Explain how the proposed service plans to meet the identified need, while also avoiding unnecessary duplication of services. - 5.
+CON Applicants requesting expansion of services should demonstrate that current utilization of services meets or exceeds system-wide capacity, and that there is a need for additional capacity within the immediate service area.

-When reviewing comparative applications during batched review, Applicants who propose to locate their services in underserved areas of the District will be given priority over other Applicants.
+When reviewing comparative applications during batched review, Applicants who propose to locate their services in underserved areas of the District, as defined in the HSP, will be given priority over other Applicants.